zacherytcox/stelligent-u/11-parameter-store/README.md

 _When you look at your stack in the CloudFormation console, can you find the values of your parameter resources there?_
+>Under the `Parameters` tab, you can see the values set for the parameters.

 #### Lab 11.1.3: Integration with CloudFormation